 6. Fights High Blood Pressure

 High blood pressure is a common problem that has been linked to serious medical issues like heart attack, heart failure, kidney failure, and stroke.11 Fortunately, it is responsive to dietary and lifestyle modifications.
-And it makes sense to add artichokes to your anti-BP arsenal.
+And it makes sense

 In one study, people with mild hypertension who took artichoke juice concentrate for 12 weeks experienced a reduction in blood pressure.12 Though the specific component responsible for this beneficial effect was not identified during this study, it is worth noting that other studies have found chlorogenic acid is the star here, too.
 It helps lower blood pressure by improving the bioavailability of nitric oxide which dilates your blood vessels.13